-- a) Demonstrated system feasibility. - b) Proven technology, reasonable testing. - c) Confidence in reliability. - The operation of an IEEE 802.3 MAC at 40Gb/s has been established by IEEE P802.3ba. - The principle of building 40G optical PMDs has been proven both technically and operationally feasible by the deployment of ITU-T/SONET-based OTU3/STM-256/OC-768 optical transport interfaces in carrier networks. - The technology to be utilized in the proposed project will rely on the work of previous IEEE 802.3 standards and activities as well as ITU-T Recommendations.
-The proposed 40G PMD is expected to leverage and extend available 40GBASE-R and ITU-T G.693 40G VSR technologies.
-It is recognized that these relevant technologies have advanced since the inception of work on related standards. - The reliability of Ethernet components and systems in the target environments can be projected with a high degree of confidence based on existing 40G deployment experience.
+- a) Demonstrated system feasibility. - b) Proven technology, reasonable testing. - c) Confidence in reliability. - The operation of Ethernet at 40 Gb/s with the exception of a 40 Gb/s serial PMA/PMD has been established by IEEE P802.3ba. - The principle of building serial 40 Gb/s optical PMDs and SERDES has been proven both technically and operationally feasible by the deployment of ITU-T/SONET OTU3/STM-256/OC-768 optical transport interfaces in carrier networks. - The technology to be utilized in the proposed project has been demonstrated to be feasible through the work of previous IEEE 802.3 standards activities and the implementations of ITU-T Recommendations including 40G VSR from G.693.
+It is recognized that these relevant technologies have advanced since the inception of work on related standards. - The reliability of Ethernet components and systems in the target environments can be projected with a high degree of confidence based on existing 40 Gb/s deployment experience.